yclas/guides/docs/General-Notification-System.md

 You can leave the other fields empty and click  **Create your app**.

 3. The next page you will see is the dashboard, select  **App keys**  on the top menu.
-Go to  **Settings -> General -> Notifications**, enter the App ID, Key and Secret and select the Cluster you chose when you created the app.
+Go to  **Integrations -> Pusher**, enter the App ID, Key and Secret and select the Cluster you chose when you created the app.
 Enable notifications and click  **Save**.

 4. Now, when users are logged in and they receive emails from your website, they will get notified so they can go check their email.